dorkodu/sage/paper/4 -- Type System.md

 - #### Acts

-    Each of which is a named function that you can call in your query item *(and arguments you give are passed to )*.
+    Each of which is a named function that you can call in your query *(and arguments you give are passed to )*.

 - #### Links

     Each of which is a named, typed and directed *to-one (Entity)* or *to-many (Entity Collection)* relationship between two entity types.

-    - A Link is resolved by a function which takes the query object and the resolved entity as parameters, and returns an arguments array.
-This array will be used when the linked Entity type is queried.

 Entity values should be serialized as maps, where the queried attribute names are the keys and the result of evaluating the attribute is the value.

-All attributes, acts and links defined within an Entity type must not have a name which begins with "**@**" (at symbol), as this is used exclusively by Sage’s introspection system.
+All attributes, acts and links defined within an Entity type must not have a name which begins with "**@**" (at symbol), as this is used exclusively by Sage type system internals.

 > #### Note
 >